 Meet our online educators: Dr. Helen Coker from Queen Margaret University, Edinburgh and Dr Sinead Eccles from the Open Education Unit, DCU.
+(Links open in a new window).
 In this three minute video Helen and Sinéad explain why social presence is so important in online education and how they have managed to achieve it.